SolarLune/gocoro/readme.md

 func script(exe *gocoro.Execution) {

-    // Use the Execution object to pause and wait for three seconds. exe.Wait(time.Second * 3)
+    // Use the Execution object to yield execution and wait for three seconds. exe.YieldTime(time.Second * 3)

     fmt.Println("Three seconds have elapsed!")